Glossary term

 authorised representative

-A cross-regulation actor term for a person or entity mandated to act on behalf of another economic actor under specified legal conditions.
+An EU-established person or entity with a written mandate to act on behalf of another economic actor for specified regulatory tasks.

 What does authorised representative mean?